Germany–United Kingdom relations: Wilhelm II (1888–1918)

 Wilhelm, the grandson of Queen Victoria, had a love-hate relationship with Britain.
-He visited it often and was well known in its higher circles, but he recklessly promoted the great expansion of the Imperial German Navy, which was a potential threat that the British government could not overlook.
-A humiliating crisis came in the Daily Telegraph Affair of 1908.
-While on an extended visit to Britain, the Kaiser gave a long interview to the Daily Telegraph that was full of bombast, exaggeration and vehement protestations of love for Britain.
-He ridiculed the British populace as "mad, mad as March hares" for questioning the peaceful intentions of Germany and its sincere desire for peace with England, but he admitted that the German populace was "not friendly" toward England.
-The interview caused a sensation around Europe, demonstrating the Kaiser was utterly incompetent in diplomatic affairs.
-The British had already decided that Wilhelm was at least somewhat mentally disturbed and saw the interview as further evidence of his unstable personality, rather than an indication of official German hostility.
+He visited it often and was well-known in its higher circles, but he recklessly promoted the great expansion of the Imperial German Navy, which was a potential threat that the British government could not overlook.
+A humiliating crisis came with the Daily Telegraph Affair of 1908.
+While on an extended visit to Britain, the Kaiser had a series of conversations with his host, Edward Stuart-Wortley.
+In the hope that it would help improve British–German relations, he gave his notes, with Wilhelm's permission, to The Daily Telegraph, which wrote them up in the form of an interview.
+The result, which Wilhelm approved, was full of his bombast and exaggerations.
+He was quoted as calling the British populace "mad, mad as March hares" for questioning his peaceful intentions and sincere desire for peace with England, although he admitted that the German populace was in general "not friendly" toward England.
+The "interview" caused a sensation around Europe, demonstrating that the Kaiser was utterly without tact in diplomatic affairs.
+The British had already decided that Wilhelm was at least somewhat mentally disturbed and saw the interview as further evidence of his unstable personality rather than an indication of official German hostility.
 The affair was much more serious in Germany, where he was nearly unanimously ridiculed.
 He thereafter played mostly a ceremonial role in major state affairs.

 The British Royal family retained the German surname von Sachsen-Coburg-Gotha until 1917, when, in response to anti-German feelings during World War I, it was legally changed to the more British name House of Windsor.
 In the same year, all members of the British Royal Family gave up their German titles, and all German relatives who were fighting against the British in the war were stripped of their British titles by the Titles Deprivation Act 1917.

 Intellectual influences

 Ideas flowed back and forth between the two nations.
 Refugees from Germany's repressive regimes often settled in Britain, most notably Karl Marx and Friedrich Engels.
 Advances in technology were shared, as in chemistry.
 Over 100,000 German immigrants also came to Britain.
-Germany was perhaps one of the world's main centres for innovative social ideas in the late 19th and the early 20th centuries.
+Germany was one of the world's main centres for innovative social ideas in the late 19th and the early 20th centuries.
 The British Liberal welfare reforms, around 1910, led by the Liberals H. H. Asquith and David Lloyd George, adopted Bismarck's system of social welfare.
 Ideas on town planning were also exchanged.